© Crown copyright 2021

 Residents who are known to have been exposed to a confirmed COVID-19 case should be isolated or cohorted for 14 full days after their last exposure to a COVID-19 case.
 If they are cohorted, this should only be with other residents who do not have COVID-19 symptoms but who have also been exposed to a confirmed COVID-19 case.
 This also applies to residents who have previously recovered from COVID-19.

-Asymptomatic and fully vaccinated residents will not require self-isolation if certain additional mitigations are in place.
+Asymptomatic and fully vaccinated residents will not require self-isolation if certain additional mitigations are in place, unless they are identified as a contact of a suspected or confirmed case of the Omicron variant SARS-CoV-2.
 Refer to the guidance on admission and care of residents in a care home during COVID-19 for further information.

 4. Repeat testing for COVID-19